keboliu/SONiC/thermal-control-design.md

 ### 2.3 Syslog for thermal control

-If there was warning raised inside Thermal Control system, or some significant action performed, log shall be generated to the syslog.
+If there was warning raised or warning cleared, log shall be generated:

+	High temperature warning: PSU 1 current temperature 85C, high threshold 80C！ High temperature warning cleared, PSU1 temperature restore to 75C, high threshold 80C

+If fan broken or become up present, log shall be generated：

+	Fan removed warning: Fan 1 was removed from the system, potential overheat hazard!
+	Fan removed warning cleared: Fan 1 was inserted.

 ## 3. Cooling device manipulate logic proposal for SONiC